Casting #464697 168 Tooth Chevy (2 types)

-The Chevy "697" is a 168 tooth aluminum Bellhousing, and like its little brother the"606", Chevrolet manufactured 2 versions.
+The Chevy "697" is a 168 tooth aluminum bellhousing,

-Version #1 as near as I can tell was a replacement to the 3899621.
-In fact, "621" is cast on the clutch fork stud boss.
+Version #1 as near as I can tell was a replacement

-Version #2 is specific to the 1978-87 A & G body, has "697" cast into the stud boss, and can only be used with the 14007356 clutch release fork.
+Version #2 is specific to the 1978-87 A & G body,

 Front View

-The example I own has the part number is lightly cast with the middle 4
+The example I own has the part number is lightly

-sitting atop a bump.
+cast with the middle 4 sitting atop a bump.

-Did this mold make the "469697" before being
+Did this mold make the "469697" before being modified?

-This picture also shows date code.
+This picture also shows date code circles and mold

 Top View